vanjac/Minus/language.md

 - Lines that begin with a `#` are ignored (commented)
 - Lines that begin with a `$` and follow the pattern `$name value $` are treated as keyword definitions.
 If `name` (without the leading `$`) is found as a separate word (surrounded by whitespace) anywhere in the program past that point, it will be replaced with `value`. `value` can contain whitespace and even span multiple lines.
 - Lines that begin with a `` ` `` and follow the pattern `` `path/to/file `` are replaced with the contents of the file found at `path/to/file`.
 File paths follow Unix file path conventions.
 - Strings surrounded by quotes `"like this"` are replaced with Minus code that adds each character to the stack.
-Escape characters can be used in strings with `\00`, where `00` is a sequence of 2 hex digits representing the ASCII character with that value.

 ##Minus Commands
 Once a Minus program has been preprocessed, execution begins starting with the first line of the program.
 These are the words understood by the interpreter.